geotools/geotools/docs/user/tutorial/quickstart/maven.rst

 #.
 A couple of things to note about the code example:

 * The shapefile is not loaded into memory.
-Instead it is read from disk each and every time it is needed This approach allows you to work with data sets larger than available memory.
+Instead it is read from disk each and every time it is needed.
+  This approach allows you to work with data sets larger than available memory.

 * We are using a very basic display style here that just shows feature outlines.
 In the examples